Texting and Driving Accidents

 - Accidents with bicyclists and pedestrians: Texting and driving is often the culprit behind accidents with bicyclists and pedestrians.
 This happens when a driver fails to see a crosswalk or veers into a bike lane.

-- Single-vehicle accidents: Accidents with poles, trees, guard rails, buildings, and other stationary objects are common when drivers are distracted by texting.
+- Single-vehicle accidents: Car accidents with poles, trees, guard rails, buildings, and other stationary objects are common when drivers are distracted by texting.

 An attorney you can trust